martinaguero/mozo/README.md

 ![Fig3](https://github.com/martinaguero/mozo/blob/master/org.trimatek.mozo.ui/icons/fig3.png)<br />
 <sub>Fig. 3 – Modules resolution workflow.</sub>

 This service extracts compressed files from remote repositories with the [RemoteZip] subproject.
-In order to optimize the response time to locate modules, the service extracts portions of bytes from servers that implements partial content of the RFC 2616.
+In order to optimize the response time to locate modules, the service extracts portions of bytes from servers that implement Partial Content (RFC 2616).
 With this feature, only the portion of bytes that represents the module descriptor is transferred from the repositories to the middleware.

 ## Summary
 With this technology, the service receives high-level dependency resolution requests (modules) from a thin client and, after "visiting" the repositories in search for all the required modules, it returns a list of paths to those dependencies (JSON).
-The middleware extracts the descriptors, analyzes its dependencies recursively, until the module tree is completed.
+The middleware extracts the descriptors and analyzes its dependencies recursively, until the module tree is completed.
 Finally, with the dependencies tree and its paths, the client begins the transfer from the repositories.

 ### Conceptual advantages
-* It is not an invasive solution, it does not require adding metadata to the modules.
+* It is not an invasive solution; it does not require adding metadata to the modules.
 * The closure does not depend on the list of sources (repositories) in the descriptor file of the project/module.
-It is the middleware who knows these sources, the software project is decoupled from the repositories.
+It is the middleware that knows these sources; the software project is decoupled from the repositories.
 * The middleware can, transparently for the client, incorporate more sophisticated algorithms, such as cognitive computing tools.

 ### Architectural advantages